 CARDINAL MOVEMENTS OF LABOR

-As your baby passes through the birth canal, her head will change positions.
+As your baby passes through the birth canal, the baby's head will change positions.
 These changes are needed for your baby to fit and move through your pelvis.
 These movements of your baby's head are called cardinal movements of labor.

 - This is when the widest part of your baby's head has entered the pelvis.